 As of December 31, 2014, the Company had \$56,626,541 of federal and \$49,238,708 of state net operating loss, respectively, available to offset future taxable income.
 The federal net operating loss carryforwards begins to expire in 2019 and the state net operating loss carryforwards will begin to expire in 2015, if not utilized.
-As of December 31, 2014, the Company also had \$1,298,450 of federal and \$945,710 of state research and development credit carryforwards, respectively.
-The federal research and development credit carryforward begins to expire in 2024 and the state research and development credit can be carryforward indefinitely.
+As of December 31, 2014, the Company also had \$1,298,450 of federal and \$945,710 of state research and development credit carryforwards begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward begins to expire in 2024 and the state research and development credit carryforward indefinitely.

-In addition, the use of net operating loss and tax credit carry forwards may be limited under Section 382 of the Internal Revenue Code in certain situations where changes occur in the stock ownership of a company.
-In the event that the Company has had a change in ownership, utilization of the carry forwards could be restricted.
+In addition, the use of net operating loss and tax credit carryforwards may be limited under Section 382 of the Internal Revenue Code in certain situations where changes occur in the stock ownership of a company.
+In the event that the Company has had a change in ownership, utilization of the carryforwards could be restricted.